Welcome!

 Parachute

-My first drone-related project was a drone-mountable parachute system which I built as part of a research project for the Olin Robolab and Draper Labs.
-I learned the basics of control and filtering algorithms, implementing a complementary filter using Arduino and an MPU6050 IMU in order to activate a spring-loaded parachute instantaneously, but only if the drone fell out of stable flight conditions.
+My first drone related project was a drone mountable parachute system which I built as part of a research project for the Olin Robolab and Draper Labs.
+I learned the basics of control and filtering algorithms, implementing a complementary filter using arduino and an MPU6050 IMU in order to activate a spring loaded parachute instantaneously, but only if the drone fell out of stable flight conditions.